 From there, visit your GP as soon as you can.
 You may need antibiotics, a tetanus booster or some other kind of shot to guard against any nasties.
 Animal’s teeth and nails can carry nasty bacteria that can get into your blood and make you very sick, and quickly.

-Where to Take an Animal Hit by the Car and Who to Call
+Where to Take an Animal Hit by Car and Who to Call

 If the animal is still alive or it has live babies, you could find the closest vet and take the animal there.
-You’ll find most vets will take in and treat injured wildlife and domestic animals.
-You won’t be charged.
+You’ll find most vets will take in and treat injured native wildlife and domestic animals.

 If it’s a pet that’s microchipped and/or collared, the vet can contact the owners after checking it over.
 They may have already received a call from the owner anyway – many people will call the vets in their area as soon as a pet has escaped.

-Your other option is to keep the animal where it is – covered up and kept warm and quiet – then call the local, state or territory wildlife rescue group.
-This might be:
+Your other option is to keep the animal where it is (covered up and kept warm and quiet) then call 000 to ask emergency services for advice on where to go from here.

-Do I Need to Report a Dead or Injured Animal?
+Do I Need to Report a Dead or Injured Hit Animal?

-One question that will likely spring to mind when you’re wondering ‘what to do if you hit an animal while driving’ is ‘do I need to report it?’
-If it is a native animal that is seriously injured and you think it needs to be euthanised rather than rescued, contact the local police.
-Otherwise, if you’re unsure, the police or a wildlife rescue group can always make that judgement.
+If it’s a native animal that is seriously injured and you think it needs to be euthanised rather than rescued, contact the local police.
+And if you’re unsure, the police or a wildlife rescue group can always make that judgement.

-If the animal is a pet, you must contact the owner, police or the RSPCA.
+If the animal is a pet then you must contact the owner, police or the RSPCA.
 Please don’t ever leave someone’s beloved furry family member behind without finding someone to hand it over to.

 Yes, most comprehensive car insurance policies will cover you when you hit an animal.
 However, different insurers treat this situation differently when it comes to excess.
 Some will still charge you the excess to repair your car, others won’t.

-If you hit livestock, you’ll need to claim on your own insurance but check the relevant state laws.
-In all states except Queensland, owners are liable for their livestock.
-In Queensland, livestock is still deemed to have “right of way” on a road.
-Seriously.
+If you hit livestock, you’ll need to claim on your own insurance but check the relevant laws in your area.

-Australian fauna are very active at dusk and dawn, so when driving at this time of the day it’s best to slow down and be aware.
+Several species of Australian fauna are very active at dusk and dawn.
+When driving at this time of the day it’s best to slow down and be aware.